About the Public Media Bridge Fund

 Public Media Company

-For 25 years, Public Media Company has strengthened nonprofit, mission-driven media by providing organizations with the services, support, and insights they need to thrive and make a lasting local impact.
+For 25 years, Public Media Company has strengthened nonprofit, mission-driven media by providing the services, support, and insights organizations need to thrive and make a lasting local impact.

 How the Bridge Fund Is Structured